MiloosN5/MyRankings__MERN/README.md

 ## About

-This project is designed to showcase fullstack development skills, encompassing both frontend and backend work.
+This project is designed to showcase full-stack development skills, encompassing both frontend and backend work.
 It features a website where users can create their own tennis ranking lists for both men's and women's singles.

 Key Features:
 * Real-Time Updates: Users can see changes immediately thanks to asynchronous functions, eliminating the need to reload the page.